Arun Jaitley: Union Finance Minister (2014–19)

 During his tenure as the Finance Minister of India, the government demonetised the ₹500 and ₹1000 currency notes, with the stated intention of curbing corruption, black money, fake currency, and terrorism from 9 November 2016.
 He oversaw the introduction of the Goods and Services Tax (GST) which brought the country under one GST regime.
 On 20 June 2017, he reaffirmed that the roll-out of GST overseen by him as the finance minister was on track.

 Out Leadership recommended Arun Jaitley as one of the experts and leaders who openly speak on LGBT+ issues.

 On 29 May 2019, in a letter to Prime Minister Modi, Arun Jaitley cited his health as a reason for not taking an active role in the formation of the new government, effectively declining a role as a minister in the second term of Prime Minister Modi.

 In January 2019 Jaitley generated controversy when he accused the Central Bureau of Investigation of investigative adventurism in the ICICI Bank – Videocon fraud case.
 The Central Bureau of Investigation had named Chanda Kochhar and her husband Deepak Kochhar as beneficiaries in the financial fraud, in which Venugopal Dhoot, the promoter of Videocon had fraudulently transferred part of the loan received from ICICI Bank to the Kochhar's business entreprise.
 Jaitley stated that naming the corrupt bank officials will not help in the investigation.
 Previously in September 2012, Jaitley had warned CBI on corruption cases involving political leaders from Gujarat.

+It was during his tenure as Finance Minister electoral Bonds for political parties were introduced for funding of parties.
+Later these bonds were termed illegal and stopped, but the money collected by parties were never returned.